vagrant-libvirt/vagrant-libvirt/README.md

 ## Input

-You can multiple inputs to the VM via `libvirt.input`.
+You can specify multiple inputs to the VM via `libvirt.input`.
 Available options are listed below.
 Note that both options are required:

 * `type` - The type of the input